Skip to content

 • Access to the WSO2 Identity Server console.

-• Facility to implement a web service or endpoint accessible to WSO2 Identity Server.
+• Ability to create a web service or endpoint accessible to WSO2 Identity Server.

-Your external web service should implement the following to successfully integrate as a custom authenticator.
+Your external web service should do the following to integrate as a custom authenticator.

 Tip

-Utilize the sample custom authentication service to quickly experiment with custom authentication, understand its workflow, and familiarize yourself with the required request-response format for seamless implementation.
+Use the sample custom authentication service to experiment with custom authentication, understand its workflow, and familiarize yourself with the required request-response format for seamless implementation.

 1. Expose an endpoint that accepts HTTP POST requests with JSON payloads.
 This endpoint should be deployed in a server accessible to WSO2 Identity Server.